jpbrown87/cc-dashboard/README.md

 - Implement the ability to have multiple users

+- Implement the ADMIN with the ability to see airmenID's on the dashboard for removal purposes

 ### Current Bugs
 - All area of readiness cards displays the same information
 - Status colors in modals currently do not update correctly
-- Admin updates are not tracked until the application refreshes
+- Admin updates, add, and remove features are not tracked until the application refreshes